-Changes highlighted in yellow from Session Law 2023-77.
+Changes highlighted are from Session Law 2023-77.

-Changes highlighted in light blue from Session Law 2023-63.
+Changes highlighted and in italics are from Session Law 2023-63.

-Changes highlighted in purple from Session Law 2024-49.
+Changes highlighted, italicized, bold, and in a different font are from Session Law 2024-49.

 The Branch will at a later meeting ask the Commission for Public Health to start the rule making process for the changes in Rule .0207 from Session Law 2023-90 and other changes in the rules that have come to our attention that need to be corrected immediately.
 These rules will go through a public comment period, be adopted by the Commission for Public Health, and go to the Rule Review Commission.
 There is no requirement in Session Law 2023-90 that the language has to be substantively identical, so we can make changes to the language based on public comment.
 Some of the changes that will be taken through the formal rule making process second are the following: